• (314) 516-8419

 8:00-10:00 am

 8:00 HHD – Where Did We Start and Where Are We Now?
-Brent Miller
+Brent Miller, MD

-8:25 HHD – Rx and Various Forms (nocturnal, short daily and clearance implications) Nupur Gupta
+8:25 HHD – Rx and Various Forms (nocturnal, short daily and clearance implications) Nupur Gupta, MD

-9:15 Patient Selection for HHD /Role of the Care Partner – Lisa Koester Wiedemann
+9:15 Patient Selection for HHD /Role of the Care Partner – Lisa Koester Wiedemann, APN

 10:00 Discussion